 The Parallel Slicer uses the resources of your computer much more efficiently than a traditional slicer.
 Rather than slicing each layer in a linear fashion, the Parallel Slicer divides your slices up into portions that are then distributed across your computer’s available hardware.
 This results in extremely rapid slicing times compared to a traditional slicer.

 Sometimes, you need a model very quickly.
-We’ve heard your requests for an even faster printing mode, so we’re introducing Fast-Track Mode, which will allow for print speeds up to 2X faster.
-Print models for study or aligner production in as little as 15 minutes.
-By printing at 200-micron layer heights, you can reach your rapid production goals.
+We’ve heard your requests for an even faster printing mode, so we’re introducing Ludicrous Speed, which will allow for print speeds up to 2X faster.
+By printing at 175-micron layer height, you can reach your rapid production goals.*

-Patient with a lost retainer?
-Print a new model for thermoforming and have a replacement in their hands in less than an hour.
 Great treatment presentation helps drive case acceptance – need a 3D diagnostic model for patient discussion?
 You can have it printed, washed, and cured in 30 minutes.
-With Fast-Track Mode, we’ve opened-up new opportunities to help doctors delight their patients.
+With Ludicrous Speed, we’ve opened-up new opportunities to help doctors delight their patients.
 Due to the constraints of older projector and tank hardware on MoonRay, this feature is currently available only on SprintRay Pro.

 Always Committed to our Community